Inseparable time-crystal geometries on the M\"obius strip

-{\bf Conclusions.} In this letter we show that a very simple setting of two oscillating mirrors has a potential for realization of non-equilibrum many-body physics on inseparable lattices with the M\"obius strip geometry.
+{\bf Conclusions.} In this Letter we show that a very simple setting of two oscillating mirrors has a potential for realization of non-equilibrum many-body physics on inseparable lattices with the M\"obius strip geometry.
 Our system reduces to a time lattice where localized wavepackets are moving along classical resonant orbits.
 By controlling the periodic motion of the mirrors one is able to design arbitrary lattice geometries.
-In particular, the lattices can be inseparable and the effective interactions between ultra-cold atoms can be long-ranged.
-As a specific example we have shown how to realize the Lieb lattice in the time domain and how to control long-distance hoppings of atomic pairs in the flat band.
-Our results open up new perspectives for the exploration of interaction induced phenomena, which are inaccessible by standard platforms.
+We argue that the effective interactions of the model can be exotic, long-ranged and experimentally tunable.
+In order to emphasize these peculiar features we focus on a flat band of the Lieb lattice with interaction induced long-distance simultanious hoppings of atomic pairs.
+Another unique property of our construction is that the 2D time crystalline structures have the geometry of the M\"obius strip.
+It is known that the lack of translational symmetry of the M\"obius strip can change the ground state and low energy physics properties of many-body models \cite{Boada2012}.
+Therefore, our results not only opens up new perspectives for the exploration of interaction induced phenomena, such as exotic superfluids and supersolids on a flat band or the strongly correlated constrained dynamics in the strongly interacting models, but also enable the study of topological effects due to the non-trivial lattice geometry.

 {\bf Acknowlegement.} KG and A. Kuro\'s contributed equally to the present work.
 This work was supported by the National Science Centre, Poland via Projects No. 2016/20/W/ST4/00314 and No. 2019/32/T/ST2/00413 (KG), QuantERA Programme No. 2017/25/Z/ST2/03027 (A. Kuro\'s), No. 2018/31/B/ST2/00349 (A. Kosior and KS).
 KG acknowledges the support of the Foundation for Polish Science (FNP).